If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 There are three types of trademarks, and you might choose to pursue any one of them, depending on what you’re looking to protect.

-- Trademarks and Service Marks: Phrases, words, and symbols that help define a company’s offerings.
+Phrases, words, and symbols that help define a company’s offerings.
 Trademarks are for goods, while service marks are for services.

-- Collective Marks: Much like trademarks, but used to identify a large group of goods.
+Much like trademarks, but used to identify a large group of goods.
 Collective marks allow the trademark owners to profit from many goods from a single trademark.

-- Certification Marks: Certification marks are used to protect a product’s characteristics, like items that claim to be “100% silk” could fall under a certification mark.
+Certification marks are used to protect a product’s characteristics, like items that claim to be “100% silk” could fall under a certification mark.

-Looking at this list, you might get the feeling that you can trademark just about everything, but realize that a trademark doesn’t give you a monopoly over that symbol, word, phrase, etc. It only gives you the right to protect its association between your goods and services.
+Looking at this list, you might get the feeling that you can trademark just about everything, but realize that a trademark doesn’t give you a monopoly over that symbol, word, phrase, etc.

 The Difference Between a Trademark, Patent, and Copyright

-- Patent: Protects inventions and alternations to past inventions.
+Protects inventions and alternations to past inventions.

 Why Trademarking is So Important

-If someone were to steal your business’ logo and start using it for their own services or otherwise take your idea and infringe upon your rights, a trademark is there to protect you.
-However, “unregistered trademarks,” which take effect by default when you create something, can also be effective.
+If someone were to steal your business or company logo and start using it for their services or otherwise take your product idea and infringe upon your rights, a trademark is there to protect you.

 When you use (TM) in your logo, which represents an unregistered trademark, you still afford yourself important protections without the hassle of trademark registration.
-For instance, if you design a logo and put (TM) in it, then a company recreates something very similar; the burden of proof will be on them.

 So, now that you know what you can trademark let’s look at what you can’t.